jolpica/jolpica-f1/README.md

 # Differences to Ergast API

 - No support for XML
+- If multiple of the same criteria are specified, the last specified will be used (not a 400 response)
 - /results
     - positionText no longer has "N" as a possible value, "R" is used instead.
     - The Time.time key will always 3 digits after decimal points (using trailing zeros).